PatsanMCK/InSongLeaderboard/README.md

 Mod that makes a leaderboard appear in song similar to osu!
-Fixed to launch at 1.39+.
+Fixed to launch at 1.40+.
+Some issues at 1.39+

 Rewrite of original rewrite by https://github.com/Kylemc1413